 - Keto chocolate chips

-📋 How many net carbs are in a keto berry smoothie?
+📋 How many net carbs are in a vegan keto smoothie?

 How many carbs are in a berry smoothie?
 One keto berry breakfast smoothie has 11.6 grams net carbs, 260 calories, and 2.6 grams protein.
 This low carb smoothie has 19 grams total carbohydrates, as it is high in fiber.